Advertiser Disclosure

 Eligibility for the FAFSA is broad, encompassing U.S. citizens, permanent residents, and eligible non-citizens seeking financial aid for higher education.

 Note: There is no income cut-off to qualify for federal student aid.
-The FAFSA considers various factors beyond income, such as family size and the number of family members in college, to determine aid eligibility.
+The FAFSA considers various factors beyond income, like family size and the number of family members in college, to determine aid eligibility.

 Some people hesitate to apply, doubting they'll qualify for financial support.
 However, it's important not to count yourself out.
 The majority of those who complete the FAFSA end up receiving some form of financial aid.